willnode/blog/en/_posts/2018-02-13-do-i-need-open-source.md

 ![The graph in Jan 2018]({{site.img}}contib-graph-jan18.png)

 Yeah, I made 150+ commits in this 2018 yet don't get attention I deserve.
-Yes I still likely to do this but I think will stay on the same boat.
+Yes I still likely to do this but I think I would stay on the same boat.

 ## The Fate